Skip to main content

 Open

 IRS agreed with the recommendation.
 In November 2016, IRS provided documentation of risk management training for managers intended to assist them in understanding their responsibilities for identifying internal and external risks to collection program objectives.
 However, since objectives for the collection program and fairness were not yet clearly defined, such guidance could not be effectively incorporated into risk assessment processes.
 In March 2017, IRS provided documentation of further actions taken, but the documents did not clearly define and communicate program objectives sufficient for internal control, including risk assessment.
 In November 2017, IRS provided additional documentation but it did not address case selection fairness or other objectives for the collection program.
 In June 2019, IRS officials provided information on an ongoing IRS initiative to identify objectives for various programs, but the collection program was not among the pilot programs.
 As a result, any actions to implement the recommendation will be stalled until the initiative's pilot programs are complete.
 As of November 2019, IRS had not provided a planned date when it expects to complete them.
 We will update the status of IRS's plans and actions to implement the recommendation after we complete review of any documents IRS provides, as we requested in December 2019.
 As of December 13, 2020, IRS informed us that it was researching steps that it could take to close the recommendation.
-In February 2022 and March 2023, we followed up with IRS to ask about the status of this effort.
+In April 2024 we followed up with IRS to ask about the status of this effort.

 Internal Revenue Service To help ensure the IRS collection program meets its mission and selects cases fairly, the Commissioner of Internal Revenue should clearly establish, document, and implement case categorization and routing procedures--such as those for IDS, high priority case selection, and any other important processes--to support collection program objectives and IRS goals.